callum-mccracken/npsm/docs/source/table_of_contents/walkthrough/the_basics.rst

 1. `Visual Studio Code <https://code.visualstudio.com/>`_

-- It's a good editor on it's own, so it's recommended on that front, but the real power is in the extensions.
+- It's the `most popular editor in the world <https://insights.stackoverflow.com/survey/2019#technology-_-most-popular-development-environments>`_ as of 2019, for good reason.
-- Install the ``Remote - SSH`` extension and you'll be able to edit/run code on remote machines as if they were local.
+- If you install the ``Remote - SSH`` extension, you'll be able to edit/run code on remote machines as if they were local.
-- The downside to this is that it can refuse to connect sometimes, which means you'll be stuck with the terminal or something while it's down.

 2. If you're on a mac, `Cuberduck <https://cyberduck.io/>`_